 It doesn’t need a super brain to understand that anything reusable have no marketing value since these can’t generate continued and sustained profit for MNCs.
 They are running these campaign hiding behind movies like Padman and actors like Akshay Kumar or Twinkle Khanna is that they want to grow their market and grow profit.
 Promotion of menstrual cups is definitely not in their interest for obvious reasons.

 Women Leaving Education Because of Menstruation

 When Sinu Joseph clarified that in the International Conference, the UNICEF representative clarified to her that UNICEF was not building toilets to reduce dropout.
-And we all are told everyday by media and different leaders and foreign funded NGOs that because of lack of toilets our children are leaving schools.
-What a great double standard that the movie Padman also promotes and it is nothing but a lie of United Nations.
+And we all are told every day by media and different leaders and foreign-funded NGOs that because of lack of toilets our children are leaving schools.
+What a great double standard that the movie Padman also promoted and it is nothing but a lie of United Nations.

 This clears the cloud around the myth created again by UN organization (like UNICEF, UN Women etc.) that girls are leaving education system for lack of access to sanitary pads.